gndrmnn/nodepool/doc/source/configuration.rst

 **optional**

   ``availability-zones`` (list)
-    Without it nodepool will rely on nova to schedule an availability zone.
+    Without it nodepool will fetch the list of available zones from nova.

     If it is provided, the value should be a list of availability zone names.
-    If you have more than one availability zone, you should specify them all here, rather than letting one get selected by nova.
-By doing so, you allow nodepool to group all nodes allocated for a node request into the same zone, which will be selected at random from the list.
-If you do not list your zones here, this grouping cannot be guaranteed.
+    If it is not provided, nodepool will fetch the list of all availability zones from nova.
+Doing so allows nodepool to group all nodes allocated for a node request into the same zone, which will be selected at random from the list.
+If nodepool cannot fetch the list it will fall back to letting nova pick one, and in that case, this grouping cannot be guaranteed.
+In that case, or if you want to only use a subset of the zones, you should supply the list of zones manually via this config setting.

   ``networks`` (list)
     Specify custom Neutron networks that get attached to each